thirstyape/Easy-Logger/README.md

 ### Installation

-To use this library either clone a copy of the repository or check out the [NuGet package](https://www.nuget.org/packages/Easy.Log.Writer/)
+To use this library either clone a copy of the repository or check out the [Main NuGet package](https://www.nuget.org/packages/Easy.Log.Writer/).
+If you would like to include SQL Server logging there is a [SQL Server NuGet package](https://www.nuget.org/packages/Easy.Log.Writer.Sql/), this package includes the main package.

 ### Usage